 “When the plastics are in the environment for a long time, they take up contaminants from the air, from the water, and from the soil,” Halden said.

-“We call them ‘toxic rafts,'” he continued, “so it doesn’t really matter what the makeup of the plastic is, but if it has a tendency to attract environmental pollutants and store them and concentrate them, then obviously we are concerned about contact with such material.”
+“We call them ‘toxic rafts,’ so it doesn’t really matter what the makeup of the plastic is, but if it has a tendency to attract environmental pollutants and store them and concentrate them, then obviously we are concerned about contact with such material,” he said.

-Scientists are just beginning to explore the effects nanoplastic exposure might have on the human body.
+Scientists are just beginning to explore the effects that nanoplastic exposure might have on the human body.

-In the meantime, Halden would like to see changes made in how plastics are made and used.
+In the meantime, Halden would like to see changes in how plastics are made and used.

 “Why wait until we have nailed down the last scientific fact?
 There are many reasons to reconsider and change the ways that we work with plastics today,” he said.

-For example, Halden would like manufacturers to use less toxic and less environmentally destructive alternatives to the fossil fuels that most plastics are currently made from.
+For example, he would like manufacturers to use less toxic and less environmentally destructive alternatives to the fossil fuels that most plastics are currently made from.

-Government policymakers have an important role to play in regulating the industry and promoting these changes, but Halden says consumers can also help.
+Government policymakers have an important role to play in regulating the industry and promoting these changes, but Halden believes that consumers can also help.

 “It’s up to the consumer to indicate and signal that they don’t want this.
 They just shouldn’t buy it.
 They should fight for alternatives.
 They should ask, what is this material in my stuff?
 Is it safe?” he said.

-“If we do that, we might create the political will to give us the next generation of plastics,” he continued, “which is urgently needed.”
+“If we do that, we might create the political will to give us the next generation of plastics, which is urgently needed,” he added.